Mayor: Video will be released in Black motorists’ shooting

-Police video of a suburban Chicago police officer’s fatal shooting of a Black man and the wounding of a Black woman as the couple were inside a vehicle is expected to be released once relatives view that video, the mayor of the city where the shooting occurred said.
+WAUKEGAN, Ill.
+(AP) - Police video of a suburban Chicago police officer’s fatal shooting of a Black man and the wounding of a Black woman as the couple were inside a vehicle is expected to be released once relatives view that video, the mayor of the city where the shooting occurred said.

 Waukegan Mayor Sam Cunningham said during a Sunday prayer vigil for Marcellis Stinnette, 19, who died in last Tuesday’s shooting, that the city intends to publicly release the bodycam and dashcam video recordings, but only after Stinnette’s family views them first.